agrc/metadata-asset-tracking-tool/metadata/Cadastre/lir_parcels_schema.md

 ### PARCEL_ADD

 Street address for the parcel.
+Usually the address at recordation.

 ### PARCEL_CITY